 - Traditional watermarks: Genuine watermarks absorb water more readily than the rest of the paper.

 - Forged watermarks with stamps: Water absorption is even throughout the paper.

 Chemical watermarks that use organic translucent chemicals can be detected by the application of ethanol.

 Is it destructive?
 Yes.
 Did it work?
 Hell, ya.

 If you simply want to know whether the paper you have is manufactured with a traditional watermarking method or not, you can use rubbing alcohol.

-- Genuine Traditional Watermarks: the watermark visible even after application
+- Genuine Traditional Watermarks: the watermark is visible even after the application.

 - Chemical Watermarks: losses the watermarking.

 You need a UV torch.
 It may be hard to find online but if you have it, this is what you will observe.

 Chemical watermarks under long UV appear darker.
 Conversely, watermarks under short UV appear more translucent and lighter.
 While traditionally manufactured marks under both long & short UV remain even opaque.